PhotonVision/photonvision-docs/source/docs/getting-started/pipeline-tuning/contour-filtering.rst

 .. image:: images/triangle.png
    :width: 600
    :alt: Dropdown to select the colored shape pipeline type.

 Only the settings used for the current target shape are available.

 * Shape Simplification - This is the only setting available for polygon, triangle, and quadrilateral target shapes.
-This setting also needs to be fairly high (>75) if you are having any problems getting pefectly clean edges.
-This high setting helps prevent imperfections in the edge from being counted as a seperate edge.
+If you are having issues with edges being "noisy" or "unclean", adjust this setting to be higher (>75).
+This high setting helps prevent imperfections in the edge from being counted as a separate edge.

 * Circle Match Distance - How close the centroid of a contour must be to the center of the circle in order for them to be matched.
 This value is usually pretty small (<25) as you usually only want to identify circles that are nearly centered in the contour.